Land ownership in Canada: Minerals

-Lands given out in the early years of the Dominion Lands Act included rights to the subsoil, including all minerals, oil, or natural gas found below the property.
-Later grants (after circa 1900) did not include subsoil rights.
-As a result, in the leading petroleum-producing province of Alberta, 81% of the subsurface mineral rights are owned by the provincial Crown.
+The result, particularly in western Canada, is that the Crown, corporations, First Nations, or individuals may be the owner of the mineral rights for a particular plot of land, separate from the owner of the surface rights.
+Careful examination of the title is therefore necessary to determine who owns the mineral rights to a particular piece of land.
+For example, in the leading petroleum-producing province of Alberta, 81% of the subsurface mineral rights are owned by the provincial Crown.
 The remaining 19% are owned by the federal Crown, individuals, or corporations.